vittorioromeo/VRSFML/vrsfml_migration.md

-## MusicSource, Music with its own buffer
+## MusicReader, Music with its own buffer

 TODO P0: